Trustpoint-Project/trustpoint/docs/source/ci_cd.rst

 .. _mypy_pipeline:

 =============
-MyPy Pipeline
+mypy Pipeline
 =============

 We use :term:`mypy` for static type checking in python.
-This pipeline is actually really short because it just sets up :term:`uv` from :ref:`composite_setup_action` and then runs mypy.
+This pipeline is actually really short because it just sets up :term:`uv` from :ref:`composite_setup_action` and then runs :term:`mypy`.

 .. literalinclude:: ../../.github/workflows/mypy.yml
     :language: yaml